gnzg/urbanwalker/Readme.md

 ## About
 Urbanwalker is a simplistic game intended as a technical demnostration of cloud-based RESTful communication via a NEM stack (Node.js, Express and MongoDB Atlas).

-In this game, the protagonist makes his way across a post-apocalyptic megapolis where every interaction with the world is composed of one or more RESTful request under the hood.
+In this game, the protagonist makes his way across a post-apocalyptic megapolis where every interaction with the world is composed of one or more RESTful requests under the hood.

 <br/>